Multi-qubit entanglement generation with squeezed modes: Preliminaries

 The main goal of the protocol is to produce Bell pairs shared between two separate registers, for example, one held by Alice and one held by Bob.
 Considering the Bell state $\ket\phi^{+}=\left(\ket{00}_{AB}+\ket{11}_{AB}\right)/\sqrt{2}$ and employing~\cref{eq:jbasis}, the state of shared $n$ Bell pairs is

-\subsection{CV and DV coupling}
+\subsubsection{CV and DV coupling}

-The hybrid entanglement swapping protocol requires a method to entangle the CV modes with the qubits.
+The hybrid entanglement generation protocol requires a method to entangle the CV modes with the qubits.
 As described in the next section, our protocol employs the unitary

 where $\X$ (see ~\cref{eq:Xd}) acts on $n$-qubit registers and $X$ acts on the CV mode.
-The implementation of this unitary can be achieved by coupling the CV mode to each qubit independently, through an interaction proportional to the CV mode quadrature and a qubit Pauli operator.
+The implementation of this unitary is shown in~\cref{fig:expxx} and can be achieved by coupling the CV mode to each qubit independently, through an interaction proportional to the CV mode quadrature and a qubit Pauli operator.
 For example, an interaction Hamiltonian $H_{int} \propto X \sigma^x_q$, sandwiched between two single-qubit Hadamard gates $H_q$

 can be used to implement the unitary~\cref{eq:cpaseCD}.
 This kind of interaction is realized, for instance, in systems with transmons coupled to a microwave cavity \cite{Bishop2009}, or in systems with an electromagnetic mode coupled to qubits \cite{Walther2006, Cottet2017, Blais2021}.